- Home

 If you find something that looks really appetizing, ask the farmer if their farm is open to the public, which leads us to number two on our list of learning where food comes from.

-If you’ve gone to a farmer’s market, hopefully, you met some farmers and found at least one that was open to giving you a tour.
-If you haven’t been to a farmer’s market, that’s okay.
-Just Google “local farm” or “farm tours” and where you live or something similar.
+If you’ve gone to a farmer’s market, hopefully, you met some farmers and found at least one who was open to giving you a tour.
+If you haven’t been to a farmer’s market, Google “local farm” or “farm tours” and where you live.

 If there aren’t that many that turn up, try looking on social media.
 Some smaller farms will have social media accounts even if they don’t have a website.
 Get in touch with a few, and then head out for an up close and personal view of what it takes to grow food.
 You can even try a longer overnight farm stay.